Skip to content

 Kickboxing

 WAKO (World Association of Kickboxing Organisations) states that the fighting space (referred to as the Tatami) should be 7mX7m in all WAKO world and continental championships4.
-They also stipulate a “one metre no entry matted safety boundary must surround the fighting area.”
+They also stipulate a “one meter no entry matted safety boundary must surround the fighting area.”
 These mats must be non slip and interlocking.

 Mat of Choice for Kickboxing Training and Competitions:30MM BJJ JIGSAW MATS